cfech/spring-security/README.md

 ## 92 Details About Method Invocation Authorization ##
 ![](./images/method-level-security-3.png)
-- accept spring expression language as well as role and authority methods
+- accepts spring expression language as well as any role and authority methods

 ![](./images/method-level-security-4.png)
 - post authorization is used to validate the data being returned from the method